Dear friends of the Duke Center for Autism and Brain Development,

 We sat down with Dr. Bey for a conversation about her clinical career and research goals, and how her dual roles in research and patient care overlap.

-Anna Laakman, PhD, selected for Professionalism Award
+Anna Laakman, PhD, Picked for Ethics Award

 Anna Laakman